GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 title: Haneul Prototypes
 ---

 Here are two short gaming pre-alpha prototypes that demonstrate the speed, scalability, and rich interactions made possible with mutable, expressive NFTs.
-The first prototype [Haneul Monstars](https://haneul.io/monstar), is playable now.

 ## Haneul and gaming